bennettnw2/lpic101-Notes/108-EssentialSystemServices.md

     * simply add your external email address to the file
     * any system emails that get sent to the user will be forwarded to the email listed in the `~/.forward` file

 ## 108.4 Manage Printers and Printing
 ### The Common Unix Printing System (CUPS)

 What does the interface consist of?
 * set up a virtual printer to send stuff to a pdf document
 * install pdf driver along with cups service
-  * `sudo apt-get install cupst printer-driver-cups.pdf`
+  * `sudo apt-get install cups printer-driver-cups.pdf`

 How do we add and remove printers?
   * you can use a web interface on a desktop computer to set up cups